 Currency risk is the risk that the value of a financial instrument will fluctuate due to movements in foreign exchange rates.
 The Company's transactions are primarily in Saudi Riyals, United States Dollars (USD), United Arab Emirates Dirhams (AED) and Euros (EUR).
-Since Saudi Riyal is pegged to United States Dollars and United Arab Emirates, management of the Group believes that the currency risk for the financial instruments is not significant.
-The fluctuation in exchange rates against Euro are monitored on a continuous basis.
+Since Saudi Riyal is pegged to United States Dollars and United Arab Emirates, management of the Group believes that the currency risk for the financial instruments denominated in USD and AED is not significant.
+The fluctuation in exchange rates against Euro, GBP, CHF and KWD are monitored on a continuous basis.
 The Group's exposure to foreign currency risk at the end of the reporting period was as follows: